Lise Simms

-Elisabeth Caroline "Lise" Simms (born March 17, 1963) is an American actress, singer, designer and dancer.
+Elisabeth Caroline "Lise" Simms (born March 17, 1963) is an American actress, designer, dancer, and singer.

 Career

 Broadway and theater

 Simms began her acting career at age 13.
 After graduating from high school, she started acting on Broadway in numerous plays, including Other People's Money, Mame, Can-Can, Sweet Charity and Bye Bye Birdie during the 1980s.
 She was a member of the original Los Angeles, California cast of Beauty and the Beast and toured around the world with A Chorus Line in 1986.

 Television

 Simms was the host of Style Network's Area.
 She had a recurring role on Sunset Beach, but is best known for her role as "Barbara Diffy", Phil's mom in the Disney Channel original series Phil of the Future, where she also played "The Timekeeper" in the episode "It's a Wonder-Phil Life".
 She had a recurring role as "Connie Wayne" in the soap opera The Young and the Restless and made guest appearances on Friends, Providence, MADtv, 3rd Rock from the Sun, Star Trek: Voyager, iCarly and many others.
 She performed for President Reagan in 1988's Great Performances at the White House series, which aired on the Public Broadcasting Service.

 Simms was a co-host and interior designer on Home & Garden Television's Desperate Spaces.
 She and co-host and designer Daniel Kucan chose one room of a house and redecorated it in two days with only $2,500.
 Desperate Spaces premiered on January 1, 2008.

 Simms had a guest spot on the February 3, 2009 episode of 90210 as Ty's mother, Louise Collins.